2026 Frequently asked questions

 The cost includes a Lunch.
 What’s for lunch?

 We provide a quality lunch through a local Caterer.
 It will include a salad, bread, pasta and a protein (usually chicken) along with a drink.
-Lunch is provided at our in-person MBU session at Camp Big Timber.
+Lunch is also provided at our in-person MBU session at Camp Big Timber.

 Can you accommodate my special dietary needs?

 My Scout has allergies to xxx ingredient.
 We can’t possibly anticipate every allergen, cultural, religious, or personal preference.
 We don’t serve peanut products at lunchtime.
 Please be aware that we do have a snack table with drinks, candy, chips and other products for sale.
 These products may contain allergens.
 Please ensure that your Scout is properly prepared for his particular allergies.
 Due to allergies, my Scout needs to bring a sack lunch.
 That’s fine.
 Please don’t pack peanut or peanut butter-based products as a courtesy to others.
+Any additional dietary concerns you may note in your registration.

 Why do I have to choose a Lunch Period?

 Crowd control.
-We need to move nearly 3,000 people through a 20-min lunch period efficiently as possible.
+We need to move nearly 2,000 people through a 20-min lunch period efficiently as possible.
 Can my Scout sit with his buddies?
 Can we choose a lunch period by unit?
 You can coordinate lunch period choices and have everyone pick the same period.
 If a period is closed, it will not appear in the list of available choices.
 Because schedules vary – we can’t make group ‘reservations’ for lunch.

 What are the ‘Midway’ and ‘Auditorium’ in the lunch period choices?